mainedan/mainedan.github.io/_posts/2023-03-31-proxmox-windows-vm.md

 Download pertinent ISOs (add links here)

+---

-Create a VM
+> Create a VM

-VM ID
+ > VM ID

- Name - next
+ > Name - next

- Select the ISO windows image
+ > Select the ISO windows image

- Select Microsoft Windows type and date
+ > Select Microsoft Windows type and date

- Under system, select qemu agent, TPM and BIOS is needed and VirtIO SCSI
+ > Under system, select qemu agent, TPM and BIOS is needed and VirtIO SCSI

- Put the tpm and uefi location to where the vm will be installed.
+  > Put the tpm and uefi location to where the vm will be installed.

- Set machine type to q35
+ > Set machine type to q35

- Under disks, select discard if using an SSD, select write back under Cache
+ > Under disks, select discard if using an SSD, select write back under Cache

- Bus device set to virtio block
+ > Bus device set to virtio block

- Select the cores and memory wanted
+ > Select the cores and memory wanted

- Set CPU type to host
+ > Set CPU type to host

- Set the memory
+ >Set the memory

 Finish

+---

+## Before starting the VM, select it

- Select hardware under the VM and add a CDRom drive and select the VirtIO win ISO
+> Select hardware under the VM and add a CDRom drive and select the VirtIO win ISO

+---

- Install OS as usual, if it does not find the drivers for the disks
+> Install OS as usual, if it does not find the drivers for the disks

- Browse - amd64/windows version
+  > Browse - amd64/windows version

- Load network driver if desired
+  > Load network driver if desired

+---

- After it has installed
+## After windows has installed

- Update the drivers for the ones that didn't load
+> Update the drivers for the ones that didn't load

- Can browse to the drivers needed or use the installer on the disk
+> Can browse to the drivers needed or use the installer on the disk

-Update windows and set up as needed.
+## Update windows and set up as needed.